susan0199/StacNAS/README.md

 Similar for CIFAR-100 and ImageNet.

 ## Architecture search stage1
-To carry out architecture search using 1st-order approximation, run
+To carry out architecture search using
 ```
 python search.py \
     --name job_name \